Pornography in the Americas: United States

 The work is considered obscene only if all three conditions are satisfied.
 Local areas are permitted to develop their own laws on the issue, as long as they do not conflict with federal law.

 Pornography is a large industry that involves major entertainment companies, which offer pornography films through cable channels and in-room movies in hotels.
 Pornography distribution changed radically during the 1980s, with VHS and cable television largely displacing X-rated theaters.
 VHS distribution, in turn, has been replaced by DVD and Internet distribution for niche markets.
 Pornography generates billions of dollars in sales in the United States alone.
 An estimated 211 new pornographic films are made every week in the United States.

+The following four forms of pornography are specifically unlawful at the federal level.